Former MLB player Aubrey Huff goes on rant about masks amid coronavirus pandemic

 Retired MLB star Aubrey Huff went on a Twitter rant Tuesday, claiming he would rather die from coronavirus than wear a mask and live in fear amid the pandemic.

-The two-time World Series champion whose career spanned 13 seasons, had previously tweeted on Monday that he would longer wear a mask inside any business, declaring it "unconstitutional to enforce."
+The two-time World Series champion, whose career spanned 13 seasons, had tweeted on Monday that he would no longer wear a mask inside any business, declaring it "unconstitutional to enforce."

-In a separate Twitter video on Tuesday, Huff claimed that after the post, the "liberal left" had guilt shamed him for "threatening the lives of millions of people."
+In a separate Twitter video on Tuesday, Huff claimed that after his post the "liberal left" had guilt-shamed him for "threatening the lives of millions of people."

 FAUCI RECOMMENDS MLB SEASON ENDING IN SEPTEMBER OVER COVID-19 FEARS